-I have experience with grief, the emotional and physical heart, digestive discomfort, fatigue + deep exhaustion, painful + irregular menstruation, perimenopause, seasonal allergies, disassociation, anxiety, depression, trauma, pain, insomnia, grief, inflammation, low immunity, colds, infections, migraines and much more.
+I have experience with grief, the emotional and physical heart, digestive discomfort, fatigue + deep exhaustion, painful + irregular menstruation, perimenopause, seasonal allergies, disassociation, anxiety, depression, trauma, pain, insomnia, inflammation, low immunity, colds, infections, migraines and much more.
 I also specialize in holding space for artists working on particularly taxing creative projects and helping them find balance, intention, and nourishment in their artistic practice.

 And while all of this might sound really woo or intellectual, I'm also fierce, present, and down to earth in a New York Italian kind of way.
-Some other things you may like to know about me: I'm a lesbian in a decade-long relationship.
+Some other things you may like to know about me: I'm a lesbian in a decade+ long partnership.
 I've been a practicing witch and energy worker since the age of nine.
 I am of Southern Italian and Irish descent and I draw on the healing folk traditions of both ancestral lines.

 . . .

 I have extensive training as an energetic herbalist, priestess, flower essence practitioner, poet, and professor.

-I hold certificates from Brittany Nickerson of Thyme Herbal School where I was an advanced apprentice and trained in community herbalism and Ayurvedic healing modalities, Twin Star School of Herbal & Energetic Studies, Brittany Nickerson of Thyme Herbal School, and I have been trained in Astrological Herbalism (reading patterns of wellness and dis-ease through your birth chart) by Sajah Popham of Evolutionary Herbalism.
+I hold certificates from Brittany Nickerson of Thyme Herbal School where I was an advanced apprentice and trained in community herbalism and Ayurvedic healing modalities, Twin Star School of Herbal & Energetic Studies where I was trained by Lupo Passero, and I have studied Astrological Herbalism (reading patterns of wellness and dis-ease through your birth chart) by Sajah Popham of Evolutionary Herbalism.
 I studied holistic approaches to Lyme Disease at the CommonWealth Center for Holistic Herbalism.
-And I have Practitioner Skills training from Karyn Sanders and Sarah Holmes of Blue Otter School of Herbal Medicine.
+And I have extensive practitioner skills training from Karyn Sanders and Sarah Holmes of Blue Otter School of Herbal Medicine.

 w i t h / i n